 - In Ethiopia, climate change-induced drought, flooding and conflict frequently force people to leave their homes.

 - In southern Ethiopia, over two million people have been displaced due to inter-community violence in West Guji and Gedeo since April 2018.

 - The Ethiopian government is making efforts to find a peaceful resolution to the violence.

 - Security remains challenging, which has had an impact on both aid delivery and families returning to their home areas.
 Many are moving back, only to find their homes destroyed, reoccupied or looted.
 They are then re-displaced as conflict continues.

 - The Ethiopia Humanitarian Country Team (EHCT), who oversee humanitarian affairs and help with operational decisions, has called for a sustained and visible security presence so that displaced people can return home safely and receive the aid they need.

-We’ll also be providing training to our IOM partners to help families make the most of the items they receive, and to evaluate how effective our aid has been in meeting their needs.
+We have also provided training to our IOM partners to help families make the most of the items they receive, and evaluated how effective our aid has been in meeting their needs.